coilysiren/lynncyrin.github.io/_posts/2017-05-30-heroku-django-pipeline-sass.md

 (`pre_compile` is a hook for the python buildpack)

 Does this mean `heroku buildpacks:add heroku/ruby --index 1` is unused?
-Probably.
 Someone investigate this and [let me know](https://twitter.com/lynncyrin).

 ## Get this fixed for good!

-One of the devs of the projects below will probably know what's up
+One of the devs of the projects below will know what's up

 - <https://github.com/jazzband/django-pipeline>
 - <https://github.com/heroku/heroku-buildpack-ruby>
 - <https://github.com/heroku/heroku-buildpack-python>

-But if you just want a fix for your project, the `pre_compile` script will do just fine
+But if you want a fix for your project, the `pre_compile` script will work fine